pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Delete configuration.md

 ## Delete configuration entry

-Complete the following to delete a configuration entry from a collection configuration in Edge Data Store.
+Complete the following to delete a configuration entry from a collection configuration in an OSIsoft adapter.
 For example, you can delete a single health endpoint of the 'HealthEndpoints' facet within the 'System' component.

 1. Open command line.
 2. Type the `componentId` and `facetName` followed by the ID of the entry to be removed.